Environmental Priority Strategies (EPS)

 Versions

-The latest previous version of the EPS impact assessment method was published in 2000.
-The present version was released 2015 and has been developed within a project coordinated by Swedish Life Cycle Center.
-External link, opens in new window.
+Several versions of EPS have been published.
+The versions 1996, 2000, 2015 and 2020 use monetary damage costs.
+The present version was released 2020 and has been developed within a project coordinated by Swedish Life Cycle Center External link, opens in new window..

-The reason for developing two versions is the uncertain but important valuations of near-term climate forcers (NTCF) such as Nitrogen oxides (NOx) and Sulphur dioxide (SO2) emissions.
+The reason for developing two 2015 versions was the uncertain but important valuations of near-term climate forcers (NTCF) such as Nitrogen oxides (NOx) and Sulphur dioxide (SO2) emissions.

 Excluding climate impacts from secondary particles (2015dx)